hydraplatform/hydra-base/doc/tutorials/getting-started/server.rst

 Pandas allows us to manipulate and store timeseries and arrays in a very efficient and flexible way.

-winpaths
+winpath
 ********
 Try:
-`pip install winpaths`
+`pip install winpath`

-winpaths is a python module that retrieves the names of common Windows folders.
+winpath is a python module that retrieves the names of common Windows folders.

 CherryPy
 *********